kindone/python-proptest/docs/unittest-integration.md

 ## Framework Detection

-PyPropTest automatically detects the test framework by checking the class hierarchy:
+python-proptest automatically detects the test framework by checking the class hierarchy:

 1. **Unittest Detection**: Checks if the class inherits from `unittest.TestCase`
 2. **Pytest Detection**: If not unittest, assumes pytest for class methods with `self` parameter